hrushikeshrv/guimath/docs/api/components.md

 nav_order: 2
 ---

-# MJXGUI Components & Blocks
+# GuiMath Components & Blocks
 {: .no_toc }
-MJXGUI has several Component classes which define how LaTeX is generated.
+GuiMath has several Component classes which define how LaTeX is generated.

 1. TOC
 {:toc}